• Skip to primary navigation

 butterscotch toffee cookies spread out on a wire rack

-Don't forget to chill the cookie dough
+This recipe doesn’t require you to chill the dough

 It is always best to slightly underbake cookies.
 The edges should be set while the centers will still be soft.
 As the cookies cool, they will continue to set resulting in a fabulously chewy center.